r3sult/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 ```

 Now publish the application into a final location.
 Run `dotnet publish`, then copy the content of `publish/`
-into `/var/aspnetcore` where it will live.
+into `/var/aspnetcore` where it will go live.

 Build the application: